uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

   * Teleconference meetings require at least 7 days prior written notice
   * Electronic voting MUST remain open for no less than 7 days.

+# Processes

-## Approval Process
+## Specification Approval Process

 <figure>
 	<img src="images/R_A-1.svg" alt="Review & Approval">
 	<figcaption>Review & Approval</figcaption>
 </figure>

 When developing a standard the approval or rejection of a contribution follows a democratic process; **the majority**.
-This differs from open source projects that normally follows a meritocratic process where the Maintainer decides what to accept of reject.

 The goal for standards development is to reach interoperability, therefore “forking” is not the solution to a technical dispute.
 If there is a sustainable objection in a contribution the resolution is via a vote, see [Seeking Consensus](#seeking-consensus).